ILF neurofeedback in Reading

 If you are curious about ILF neurofeedback, you are welcome to book a free 20-minute consultation.

-You can tell me a little about your sleep, stress sensitivity, energy, and how your system responds under pressure.
-We can then explore whether neurofeedback seems likely to help.
+You can tell me a little about your sleep, stress sensitivity, attention, energy, emotional regulation, and how your system responds under pressure.

 There is no pressure to continue.